carpentries/maintainer-onboarding/_episodes/01-welcome.md

 ## Introductions

-Hello everyone, and welcome to The CarpentriesMaintainer Onboarding.
+Hello everyone, and welcome to The Carpentries Maintainer Onboarding.
 We are very pleased to have you with us.

 > ## Introductions
 >